In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Experiments

-We use 20,000 samples as labeled data and all the remaining samples as unlabeled data to verify the effects of CR on CIFAR-10 in Tab.~\ref{table2}.
-The pre-trained FP models, ResNet-18~\cite{he2016deep} with 88.72$\%$ accuracy and MobileNetV2~\cite{sandler2018mobilenetv2} with 85.51$\%$, are used as the baselines.
-As shown in Table~\ref{table2}, CR improves the accuracy of ResNet and MobileNet on CIFAR-10.
-Both the unlabeled and labeled data would improve the accuracies of the W4A4 quantized model by CR; besides, the more data is used, the more gain the CR supplies.
+\textbf{Effectiveness of Unlabeled In-Distribution Data:} We used 20,000 samples as labeled data and all the remaining samples as unlabeled data to verify the effectiveness of CR on CIFAR-10 in Tab.~\ref{table2}.
+The pre-trained FP models, ResNet-18~\cite{he-resnet-cvpr-2016} and MobileNetV2~\cite{sandler-mobilenetv2-cvpr-2018}, were used as the baselines.
+Table~\ref{table2} shown that CR have significantly improved the accuracy of ResNet and MobileNetV2.
+Both the unlabeled and labeled data would improve the accuracies of the W4A4 model by CR; besides, the more data were used, the more gain the CR supplied.

 Tab.~\ref{table2} also indicates that if we could find enough unlabeled in-distribution samples, CR would significantly improve the accuracy.
-To valid this observation, following the setting (B), Tab.~\ref{tbl:comp-CIFAR-10-partialdata} illustrated that CR significantly outperforms STOA methods, such as LSQ LSQ+.
-For instance, CR (83.2$\%$) significantly surpasses the PF (77.67$\%$) when the W2A4 setting is used.
-KD injects the supervision signals via the ``soft'' labels.
-Empirical results show that CR consistently outperforms these STOAs using different neural architectures.
+To valid this observation, following the setting (B), Tab.~\ref{tbl:comp-CIFAR-10-partialdata} illustrated that CR significantly outperforms the STOA methods, \textit{e.g.}, LSQ and LSQ+.
+For instance, CR (83.2$\%$) significantly surpasses the FP (77.67$\%$) when the W2A4 setting was used.
+Empirical results verified that if we could harvest enough number of unlabeled in-distribution data, CR consistently outperformed the STOAs with the different neural architectures.